feinwarusoftware/sppd/README.md

 - Latest news from us and the developers

-If you're interested in trying out SPPD, you can visit [our Discord server](https://awesomo.feinwaru.com) or add the bot to your own!
-Please note that currently, all bot features are exclusive to our [Patreon supporters](https://www.patreon.com/awesomo), although that will probably change in the future.
+If you're interested in supporting us, you can through our [Patreon!](https://www.patreon.com/awesomo)

 ## Bugs and feature requests